dolanske/curry.js/README.md

 ---

-Another small project to help me learn and also keep me from playing too much videogames.
-This jQuery inspired library aims to create a simple, barebones and from scratch implementation of jQuery without checking its source code.
+Cooking up another small project to help me learn and also keep me from playing too much Rocket League and Factorio.
+This library aims to create a simple, barebones & from scratch implementation of jQuery without checking its source code.
 What a challenge right?!

 ## Install